Armando Evangelista

-Armando Evangelista Macedo Freitas (born 3 November 1973) is a Portuguese football manager and former player who played as a defensive midfielder, who is the currently head coach of Saudi Pro League club Damac.
+Armando Evangelista Macedo Freitas (born 3 November 1973) is a Portuguese football manager and former player who played as a defensive midfielder.

 Career

 Vitória Guimarães

 In the summer of 2010, three seasons after finishing his professional career as a player, Evangelista embarked on his managerial career by taking charge of Vitória Guimarães's under-19 team.
 After two seasons there, he departed to take charge of Vizela in the third tier.

 Evangelista's stay with Vizela was short-lived, and in April 2013 he returned to Vitória to manage its reserve side in Segunda Liga until the end of the season.
 Despite claiming 9 points from a possible 21, he was unable to prevent relegation to the third tier.

 However, Evangelista's stay was prolonged and in 2013–14 season he led the Conquistadores to a first-place finish, and thus promotion back to the second tier.
 The following season, he took them to 9th.
 He was subsequently named manager of the first team in June 2015 after Rui Vitória's departure from the club.

 After just five league matches – a win and a loss each – and elimination from the UEFA Europa League qualifiers by Austria's Rheindorf Altach, Evangelista was dismissed on 21 September.